-- All equipment/uniforms must be returned at the completion of each season. - Failure to return any uniforms or equipment will result in student/ athletes not being permitted to participate in any school activities including other sports, Homecoming, Prom, Mistletoe, and Commencement.
+- All equipment/uniforms must be returned at the completion of each season. - Failure to return any uniforms or equipment will result in student/ athletes not being permitted to participate in any school activities including other sports, school dances, and other extra-curricular activities.